kexa-io/Kexa/documentation/Documentation-Kexa.md

       USERAZUREIDENTITYID=XXXXXXXX
     ```

-- AWS: To refer to your Key Vault add this following environement variable :
+- **AWS**: To refer to your Key Vault add this following environement variable :

     ```
       AWS_SECRET_NAME=XXXXXXXXX